Exclusive for Members

 From falconry to cookery, and even historical make-up, our experts help us to bring to life the fascinating stories of our sites.
 Meet some of those 'in the know' as they share their knowledge and experiences with us.Find out more

 Our expert historians and curators provide the most up-to-date insights, unveiling the secrets of some of the most important historic sites in the country.
 We invite you to step into England's story with historical articles and features created especially for you.Rediscover History

 Inspiration for your next visit

 With hundreds of historic properties in our care we're never short of ideas for places you can explore, whatever your interests, whatever the time of year.
 Discover new routes with our range of walking guides, or pick up tips from other Members on where's good for entertaining the family.Find inspiration

 Read the latest Members' magazine and delve into the archive with some of our previous editions.Read your July 2021 issue

 From Stonehenge to Queen Victoria, test your history know-how with our quizzes.
 Whether just challenging yourself or hosting a virtual quiz with family and friends, we've got your history rounds covered.
 We've even got quizzes just for kids!

-The latest quiz is the March 2021 Members' Magazine 20 Questions Quiz, all about our historic gardens.Discover our quizzes
+The latest quiz is the July 2021 Members' Magazine 20 Questions Quiz, all about our coastal sites.Discover our quizzes